 The Advanced Video Tuning menu allows you to adjust the qualities of the video in your VNC sessions, and can be accessed by clicking the Advanced button on the Video Tuning VNC menu.
-While many users will probably allow the SVxx41HDIE to automatically configure the video properties, you can use this menu to exercise a great deal of control over the settings if you wish.
+While many users will probably allow the CABCONS1716I to automatically configure the video properties, you can use this menu to exercise a great deal of control over the settings if required.

 The Presets section contains up to sixteen different settings, plus the factory setting.
 If a number is highlighted, then that preset has been programmed with valid settings and may be used.
-Note that the Factory preset is always available.
-Simply click on the appropriate button and those settings will be restored.
+Please note that the Factory preset is always available and can be restored by simply clicking on the appropriate button.